dieterich-lab/ImmunOMICS/README.md

     set3:  'asan_.h5Seurat'

 ```
 Note that you can set as many training and testing datasets as you want.
-Datasets under `training_data` will be merged and 80% will be used for the training and 20 % for the validation split randomly 30 times.
+Datasets under `training_data` will be merged, and 80% will be used for the training, and 20 % for the validation split randomly 30 times.

-In case you want to test more datasets after generating your prediction model, just add the name of the datasets to the `testing_data` dictionnary and snakemake will generate only the missing outputs.
+If you want to test more datasets after generating your prediction model, add the name of the datasets to the `testing_data` dictionary, and snakemake will generate only the missing outputs.

 Output files
 -----------------------

-Once the pipeline has run successfully you should expect the following files in the output directory:
+Once the pipeline has run successfully, you should expect the following files in the output directory:
 *   **`merge_training/`:**
     *   `QC.rds` - merged data
     *   `pseudo_bulk.h5Seurat` - expression average of all genes
     *   `fold_change.csv` - output of the DE analysis between conditions (findMarkers).
     *   `selected_ge.csv` - expression average of the top genes
-    *   `annotation.csv` - matrix representing number of each cells per sample & type
+    *   `annotation.csv` - matrix representing the number of each cell per sample & type
     *   `model_CC.pkl` - the learned model based on the Cell Composition (CC)
     *   `model_GE.pkl` - the learned model based on the Gene Expression (GE)
     *   `model_CC_GE.pkl` - the learned joint model based on the Cell Composition (CC) and the Gene Expression (GE)
     *   `train_set.pkl` - list of the training sets from the 30 samplings
     *   `val_set.pkl` - list of the training sets from the 30 samplings
     *   `val_set.pkl` - list of the training sets from the 30 samplings
-    *   `fig_metrics.pdf` - figures representing the diffrent evaluation meterics (AUROC, AUPRC, Accuracy, ...) between the three models "CC, GE and CC&GE"
+    *   `fig_metrics.pdf` - figures representing the different evaluation metrics (AUROC, AUPRC, Accuracy, ...) between the three models "CC, GE, and CC&GE"
     *   `fig_shap.pdf` - figures representing barplots and violin plots of SHAP values from the joint model "CC&GE" on the validation set
     *   `pred_GE.csv` - prediction output scores per column of the validation set using the GE model (you will get as many columns as the number of samplings)
     *   `pred_CC.csv` - prediction output scores per column of the validation set using the CC model (you will get as many columns as the number of samplings)
-    *   `pred_CC_GE.csv` - prediction output scores per columnof the validation set using the joint model (you will get as many columns as the number of samplings)
+    *   `pred_CC_GE.csv` - prediction output scores per column of the validation set using the joint model (you will get as many columns as the number of samplings)
-    *   `pred_GE.txt` - evaluation meterics represented by the mean and the confidence interval of 95% of the validation set using the GE model
+    *   `pred_GE.txt` - evaluation metrics represented by the mean and the confidence interval of 95% of the validation set using the GE model
-    *   `pred_CC.txt` - evaluation meterics represented by the mean and the confidence interval of 95% of the validation set using the CC model
+    *   `pred_CC.txt` - evaluation metrics represented by the mean and the confidence interval of 95% of the validation set using the CC model
-    *   `pred_CC_GE.txt` - evaluation meterics represented by the mean and the confidence interval of 95% of the validation set using the joint model
+    *   `pred_CC_GE.txt` - evaluation metrics represented by the mean and the confidence interval of 95% of the validation set using the joint model
 *   **`{test_data_filename}/`:** - contains the prediction result per testing set.
 This include the following files: `fig_metrics.pdf`,`fig_shap.pdf`, `pred_GE.csv`, `pred_CC.csv`, `pred_CC_GE.csv`, `pred_GE.txt`, `pred_CC.txt`, `pred_CC_GE.txt`

 Reproducibility: Conda